openedx/docs.openedx.org/source/developers/how-tos/ongoing-maintainers-tasks.rst

 .. tip::

-   You can reduce noise by simply watching categories for the "first-post" so you are notified of all new conversations.
+   You can reduce noise by simply watching categories for the "first-post" so you are notified of all new topics (Discourse's term for threads).

-   If a conversation interests you, you can always go to the link provided in the notification to subscribe to all future updates to that conversation.
+   If a topic interests you, you can always go to the link provided in the notification to subscribe to all future updates to that topic.

 .. _Open edX discussion forums: https://discuss.openedx.org/
 .. _Notifications Primer: https://meta.discourse.org/t/notifications-primer/228439